Mvystrcilova/songRecommender/README.md

 change the encoding to UTF-8 which is expected by Django

-`ALTER ROLE myprojectuser SET client_encoding TO 'utf8';`
+`ALTER ROLE postgres SET client_encoding TO 'utf8';`

 now, grant all access rights to the database user:

-`GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;`
+`GRANT ALL PRIVILEGES ON DATABASE postgres TO postgres;`

-Exit the Postgres session using `\q` then exit the postgrew user's shell session with `exit`.
+Exit the Postgres session using `\q` then exit the postgres user's shell session with `exit`.

 ### Setup the application